Sweet Violet | A Flower of Love and Memory Blooming in Poetry Since Antiquity

 Watering

-Water thoroughly when the surface of the soil dries out.
-During dry periods, check the soil frequently to maintain moderate moisture.
-Avoid overwatering to prevent root rot.
+Water thoroughly when the soil surface dries out.
+In dry seasons, check the soil frequently, but avoid overwatering, which can cause root rot.

 Soil